mmiguez1/gggi_data_analysis/README.md

-# Exploratory Analysis of the Impact of Religion on The Global Gender Gap Index (GGGI)
+# Exploratory Analysis of the Impact of Religion on the Global Gender Gap Index (GGGI)

 **Maygan Miguez (*TU '22*) and Jaclyn Wilson (*TU '22*)**